kubernetes-sigs/image-builder/images/capi/README-flatcar.md

 Make target `build-qemu-flatcar` will build a Flatcar Container Linux qemu image.
 The make variables `FLATCAR_CHANNEL` and `FLATCAR_VERSION` can be set to build specific releases.
-THe build will default to the current stable release.
+The version defaults to the latest release of the channel, when `FLATCAR_VERSION=current` is set.

 Example usage:
 ```shell